code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_4splitPhysicalDomainsNS.rst

 		</unstructuredMesh>
 	</mesh>

 All that remains to be done is to initialize the chambers with the corresponding fluid states.
 To this end, we define two :xml:`physicalDomains` of type *entireDomain*, one for each chamber.
 The link between the physical domains of the geometry file *.geo* and ECOGEN is made by the attribute :xml:`physicalEntity`.
 As given above on the *.geo* file, the left chamber has the physical entity number 2 and the right chamber has the number 3.
-Therefore, the *initialConditionsV4.xml* file is:
+Therefore, the *initialConditions.xml* file is:

 .. code-block:: xml